mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Stilled

 There’s bad news and good news!
 The bad news is you can’t move.
-Your feet are absolutely stuck in place.
-You get a –10 penalty on your Defense Rating against incoming attacks (minimum 0), and you can’t take any actions beyond Perception and mental communication, should you be able to do that.
+Your feet are absolutely stuck in place. –10 to your Defense roll (minimum 0), and you can’t take any actions beyond Perception and mental communication, should you be able to do that.
 You also cannot roll tests.
 The good news is, being Stilled halts any ongoing damage or other effects on the character.
 New damage may be inflicted, but any ongoing effects from it will also be canceled by this status.

 #### Stunned
 - A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
-- The creature automatically fails reactions
+- The creature automatically –3 to the Defense roll
-- Defense Score is at a -3 penalty.

-#### Unconcious
+#### Unconscious
 - An Unconscious character is Incapacitated, can’t move or speak, and is unaware of their surroundings.
 - The character drops whatever they’re holding and falls Prone.
 - Any attack that hits the character is a critical hit if the attacker is within 5 feet.

 #### Wet

 Whether it’s a pouring rain, a sudden wave, or the efforts of a rampaging water spirit, you are soaked from head to toe.
-You take double damagefrom cold and electricity damage.
+You take double damage from cold and electricity damage.
 Cancels the Burning status, is canceled by the Burning status, and may affect the Corrosive status.

 #### Zapped

 A jolt of electrical power has hit you, leaving you fried and scattered.
 Your muscles aren’t working quite right, either.
-The character suffers a –2 to their Initiative Score, the inability to take the Sprint Action, and a penalty of –1 on all actions.
+Suffer –2 Initiative, cannot Take Aim this round., and –1 to all actions for 2 rounds.

 ### Damage Types